 What we knew

-In their promotion data for STEMM academics, the University of the Sunshine Coast (USC) found that women were less likely to apply for promotion than men (29% vs 71% of applications respectively).
+In their promotion data for STEMM academics, the University of the Sunshine Coast (UniSC) found that women were less likely to apply for promotion than men (29% vs 71% of applications respectively).
 However, when women did apply, they were as successful as their male colleagues.

 This suggested that women may feel that they must have a flawless case before applying for promotion.
 Other barriers to applying – such as insufficient time or support to complete the application, or the perception that they are unlikely to be successful – may also have contributed to the gender difference in application rates.